core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 (Note that no delta mechanism is employed for SIDs used for identityref, see {{identityref-with-sid}}.)
 <!-- Is this clear enough? -->

-In the case of a representation node that is a member of a YANG list, a SID is combined with the list key(s) to identify each instance within the YANG list(s).
+In the case of a representation node that is an entry of a YANG list, a SID is combined with the list key(s) to identify each instance within the YANG list(s).

 Instance identifiers of single instance schema nodes MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to the targeted schema node SID.

-Instance identifiers of representation node members of a YANG list MUST be encoded using a CBOR array data item (major type 4) containing the following entries:
+Instance identifiers of representation node entries of a YANG list MUST be encoded using a CBOR array data item (major type 4) containing the following entries:

 * The first entry MUST be encoded as a CBOR unsigned integer data item (major type 0) and set to the targeted schema node SID.